|

 system being used |

-A sample run of pkg-inst is available for AIX
+A sample run of pkg-inst is available

 Source: